Drinking culture of Korea: Drinking and the workplace

-Employee well-being
+Health-related initiatives

-Although drinking culture in Korea has developed a "one shot at time" and "bottoms-up" approach, the Korean government has started a campaign to decrease heavy drinking.
-The campaign urged people to not mix their drinks, refrain from bar-hopping, and to return to their homes by 9 pm.
-Some corporations have initiated new policies on hoesik, such as the "119 campaign", which means no more than one type of alcohol, no more than one venue, and no later than nine.
-There are several variations of the policy among companies, such as the "829 campaign" and "222 campaign", which refer to finishing hoesik between 8 and 9, and no second venue, and not mixing two kinds of alcohol, not offering more than two drinks to others, and not going to a second venue.
-Although these campaigns began in 2007, most initiatives have not met with success, only gaining traction in recent years.
+In the mid-2010s, the South Korean government launched a campaign to decrease heavy drinking.
+It urged people to not mix their drinks, refrain from bar-hopping, and to return to their homes by 9 pm.
+Some corporations initiated new policies on hoesik, such as the "119 campaign", which enjoins workers to consume no more than one type of alcohol, visit no more than one venue, and no later than 9 pm.
+Other, similar initiatives, such as the "829 campaign" and "222 campaign", encourage workers to finish hoesik between 8 and 9 pm and not offer more than two drinks to others.
+Few of these efforts have met with success, however.

-Hoesik may be one of the main organization socialization processes in Korea, but it also has negative impacts on employee welfare, productivity, and work environment.
-Frequent binge drinking may result in low work productivity due to tardiness, hangovers, or pure work avoidance.
-To help encourage healthier drinking habits, the Ministry of Food and Drug Safety had created a website called sullae jabgi, which provides Koreans information on how to enjoy alcohol without threatening one's well-being.

 Alcohol-related disease

-Drinking is the second leading cause of a decline in health for Koreans.
-The World Health Organization has identified drinking as a major factor affecting health-related quality of life.
-According to statistics, the leading cause of death in Korea was cancer.
-Liver cancer and other liver disease were among the top 10 causes of death in Korea.
-An increasing number of Koreans are also being diagnosed with osteonecrosis, with the leading cause being excessive alcohol consumption.
+Drinking is the second leading cause of health decline in South Korea, with liver cancer and other liver disease being among the top ten causes of death in the nation.
+An increasing number of South Koreans have also been diagnosed with osteonecrosis, which is often caused by excessive alcohol consumption.